udnisap/debuk/README.md

 ## Usage
-Debuk is a wrapper to any function.
-You can simply wrap any function with `Debuk` and you can use it to check different runtime behaviours of that function.
+Debuk is a wrapper to any function or class.
+You can simply wrap any function or class with `Debuk` and you can use it to check different runtime behaviours of that function and class.

 ```js
 const myFun = function MyFun(){